 It’s hard to believe now, but there was a time when rolling news wasn’t a thing.

-Whilst at AMV/BBDO, we got a brief for BBC News 24 to explain that not only was rolling news a thing, it was a good thing.
+Whilst at AMV/BBDO, Sean Doyle & I got the brief to explain that not only was rolling news a thing, called BBC News 24, it was a good thing.

-It occurred to us that 90% of news was unplanned, random acts, terrorism, floods, accidents, things you just couldn’t predict.
+It occurred to us that 90% of news was unplanned, random acts, terrorism, floods, accidents, things you just couldn’t predict or plan for.

-That seemed like a good angle – news doesn’t stop happening, so BBC News 24 never stops running.
+It seemed like a good angle; news doesn’t stop happening, so BBC News 24 never stops running.

 Like it was reminding rather than informing.